Helping millions of people navigate the world of technology.

 Tweak System Registry

-If changing the policy doesn’t have any effect, you must re-register the Windows Installer service using the Command Prompt.
-Here’s how:
+If changing the policy has no effect, re-register the Windows Installer service using the Command Prompt.

-Step 1: Press the Windows key to open the Start menu.
-Type cmd in the search bar and press the Ctrl + Shift + Enter keys at once.
+Step 1: Press the Windows key to open the Start menu > type cmd in the search bar > press Ctrl + Shift + Enter at once.

 start menu